What do I do if my reputation has been damaged by my employer?achkarlaw-admin

-Suing under the tort of defamation is a way to seek relief after someone has published (meaning said or sent to two or more people) or verbally said things that have damaged your reputation.
+Suing under the tort of defamation is a way to seek relief after someone has published (meaning said or sent to two or more people) or verbally said things that have caused the reputational damage.
 Defamation can fall into two categories: libel and slander.
 Libel refers to written documentation that affects your reputation, whereas slander refers to things that have been spoken about you.
 In general, libel is considered to be better grounds to sue someone on, as it can be easier to prove and is generally considered to be more harmful.

 This is why it is a good idea to make sure you have collected all relevant documents and other evidence as soon as possible.
 If it is electronic, do so before it can be deleted or un-posted (e.g. removal of a Twitter tweet).
 Screenshots of defamatory content should be taken, ideally with timestamps, so that Internet defamation can be proven even after the employer/publisher has tried to cover it up.

 In order to sue for defamation, the verbal or written statements need to have been heard or read by someone else.
 This might involve a statement that is released about you at a workplace, comments on social media, radio, or television, or a conversation in front of a number of witnesses.
 In Ontario, you do not need to prove that there were damages from this happening, so long as you can show the courts that most people would believe what was said.